-Finally, the summer going into sophomore year I incorporated my company, StockedUp, and stopped playing all my high school sports.
-Stockedup was growing fast and I genuinely had a passion for what I was doing.
+Finally, the summer going into sophomore year, I incorporated my company, StockedUp, and stopped playing all my high school sports.
+StockedUp was growing fast and I genuinely had a passion for what I was doing.

-After coding the stock trading strategy, I made it my first trading robot-- a piece of software that trades completely automatically all day long.
+After coding the stock trading strategy, I made it my first trading robot — a piece of software that trades completely automatically all day long.
 I decided to launch the software on my birthday!
-I launched the software, and I ended up losing half of my account value (thousands of dollars) in 15 minutes.
+I launched the software, and I ended up losing half of my account value in 15 minutes.
 It was a disappointment for me to see my software fail, but it just pushed me to study harder.
 Looking back on it, I am so glad this happened because it strengthened my character, and forced me to get creative.